ReScience/ReScience-submission/article/article.md

 ## The data

 The data are available as an Excel file supplement to [an Ecology Letters publication](http://onlinelibrary.wiley.com/doi/10.1111/j.1461-0248.2009.01391.x/abstract) @Beninca2009.
 The Excel file contains several datasheets.
 Two were particularly important, as they were the source of the raw data (one contains original species abundances, the other the nutrient concentrations).
 We saved these two datasheets, without any alteration, as comma separated value (csv) text files.
 In the code associated with this reproduction, these data files are read from the associated github repository.

-Another datasheet (we also saved this as csv file, in order to use it in this reproduction).
+Another datasheet contained transformed data (we also saved this as csv file, in order to use it in this reproduction).
 We also received a dataset direct from Steve Ellner, see below for details.

-The original species abundance data contained errors (i.e., a few numeric values had a comma in place of a period as the decimal separator, and a duplicated date).

 The original abundance dataset contains a duplicated date: 28/10/1996 (row 709 and 710 in excel sheet).
 We changed this (in R) to 26/10/1996, making the observation occur half way between the two surrounding dates.
 The original Protozoa variable in the original dataset contains some numbers with a comma (instead of period) as the decimal separator; these were changed to periods.

 ## Reproduction environment

 The R language and environment for statistical computing and graphics was used to make the reproduction.
 Additional R packages required are specified in the code associated with this reproduction.
 The code for making the analyses and figures presented in this reproduction resides in an R markdown document, as well as a source file containing some required functions.
 Some of the code takes several minutes to run, so an intermediate data file is provided with results from this code.

 # Results